CodeFellows-work/reading-notes/class-02.md

 Source:
 HTML headings. (n.d.).
 Retrieved April 05, 2021, from https://www.tutorialrepublic.com/html-tutorial/html-headings.php

 `<h1>` mainly used for the main headings while the rest of the headings are more for subheadings.
+A paragraph element will contain one or more sentences, and a start of a pragraph will always start on a new line.
+This is a paragraph tag: `<p> </p>`.
+What we covered so far are some structural markups.
+The headers and the subheaders, as well as the paragraphs which form sentences on new line (everytime a pragraph tag is used).

+### Bold and Italic ###